ArashiJF/ansible-to-migrate/README.md

         docker build -t server:16.04 .

 To launch the containers type the following command in the root folder:

         ./create_dockers.sh server:16.04

+Add the hosts to the /etc/hosts file

+        echo "127.0.0.1 web3 web2" | sudo tee -a /etc/hosts

 Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
 The stack can be deployed using the following